 Cabernet Sauvignon is the most important grape in the Pessac Leognan and Graves appellations.
 However, there are large plantings of Merlot, followed by Cabernet Franc and small amounts of Malbec and Petit Verdot planted in the appellation as well.
 As temperatures continue to rise, it’s probable that more growers will continue increasing the amount of Cabernet Sauvignon planted in the vineyards.
 The vineyards used for growing white wine grapes in Pessac Leognan have larger amounts of limestone and clay in the soils.
 They are usually in cooler terroirs.
 Sauvignon Blanc is the dominant grape for the dry, white Bordeaux wine produced in the appellation.
 Semillon is the next most popular grape followed by Sauvignin Gris and Muscadelle .

 Things are different in the Right Bank with their respective terroirs and water sources.
 The two main appellations of the Right Bank, Saint Emilion and Pomerol are located close to the Dordogne river.
-In St. Emilion, similar to what takes place in the Medoc, the terroir and soil varies dramatically from chateau to chateau.
+In Saint Emilion, similar to what takes place in the Medoc, the terroir and soil varies dramatically from vineyard to vineyard.
 The best terroirs have soils with limestone, clay, gravel, sand and iron deposits.
 The best sites have elevations, slopes and good drainage.
-The top Saint Emilion wine comes from the estates located on the plateau.
+The top Saint Emilion wine comes from the estates located on the famous, limestone plateau.
 The plateau of St. Emilion, with its massive layers and deposits of limestone, along with loam, clay and elevations are some of the best terroir and soils in Bordeaux.
 As you head down the slopes towards the bottom of the hillsides, the soils are a mixture of clay, sand and limestone which is also called calcaire in France.

 Limestone is a specific type of rock that was formed from a combination of ocean animal remains, mostly sea shells, coupled with sand and mud that were crushed together for millions of years under the pressure and stemming from the weight coming the deposits of other rocks, debris and sea water.
 This creates soils that are perfect for the vines, due to the high levels of calcium carbonate found in limestone soils.